Euro zone bond yields edge up, eyes on ECB, U.S. jobs data | Business

 Euro zone bond yields edge up, eyes on ECB, U.S. jobs data

-Euro zone bond yields edged up on Friday as investors awaited speakers from the European Central Bank and U.S. jobs data at the end of a volatile week which featured sharp falls linked to fears of the new Omicron variant of the coronavirus.
+Yields this week also saw upward pressures during the week as the U.S. Federal Reserve signalled it could end bond purchases earlier than previously anticipated amid concerns over higher inflation.
+Focus was on the ECB on Friday, where President Christine Lagarde said the bank may set policy for a relatively short period at this month's meeting given heightened uncertainty.

-Euro zone bond yields edged up on Friday as investors awaited speakers from the European Central Bank and U.S. jobs data at the end of a volatile week which featured sharp falls linked to fears of the new Omicron variant of the coronavirus.
-Yields also saw upward pressures during the week as the U.S. Federal Reserve signalled it could end bond purchases earlier than previously anticipated amid concerns over higher inflation.
+Eurozone bond yields edged up on Friday as investors focused on the European Central Bank and U.S. jobs data at the end of a volatile week which featured sharp falls linked to fears of the new Omicron variant of the coronavirus.
+Yields this week also saw upward pressures during the week as the U.S. Federal Reserve signalled it could end bond purchases earlier than previously anticipated amid concerns over higher inflation.

 The U.S. non-farm payrolls data release will follow at 1330 GMT, which a Reuters poll expects to add another 550,000 jobs in November, up from 531,000 in October.
 Investors will also be watching for whether the labour participation rate improves, which would remove some overheating pressure.

-"If participation continues to fall, nervousness should increase as the Fed clearly indicate less tolerance for high inflation, which is no longer judged to be transitory," said Lara Mohtadi, analyst at SEB.
-Following the sesion close Fitch Rating will review Italy's credit rating, which it ranks one notch above junk with a stable outlook.
+"If participation continues to fall, nervousness should increase as the Fed clearly indicates less tolerance for high inflation, which is no longer judged to be transitory," said Lara Mohtadi, an analyst at SEB.
+Following the session close, Fitch Rating will review Italy's credit rating, which it ranks one notch above junk with a stable outlook.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)